SuperFlyTV/SuperConductor/doc/FOR_DEVELOPERS.md

 ## Making a new release (Admins only)

-1. Run `yarn release` in the root of the repo to bump the appropriate version numbers in the various `package.json` files.
+1. Run `yarn release:bump` in the root of the repo to bump the appropriate version numbers in the various `package.json` files.
 Lerna will automatically commit and push the changes along with the appropriate tag.
 2. Wait for the [`Create GitHub Release`](https://github.com/SuperFlyTV/SuperConductor/actions/workflows/create-release.yaml) action to finish.
 3. Go to the [releases](https://github.com/SuperFlyTV/SuperConductor/releases) page and publish the draft release.

 ### Pre-releases

-- On the `develop` branch, run `yarn preminor` first time after a release: `1.5.4` -> `1.6.0-alpha.0`
+- On the `develop` branch, run `yarn release:preminor` first time after a release: `1.5.4` -> `1.6.0-alpha.0`
-  - Then run `yarn prerelease` to bump the prerelease version: `1.6.0-alpha.0` -> `1.6.0-alpha.1`
+  - Then run `yarn release:prerelease` to bump the prerelease version: `1.6.0-alpha.0` -> `1.6.0-alpha.1`
-- On `master` branch, if a bugfix needs to be tested, run `yarn prerelease`: `1.5.4` -> `1.5.5-alpha.0`
+- On `master` branch, if a bugfix needs to be tested, run `yarn release:prerelease`: `1.5.4` -> `1.5.5-alpha.0`